Federal judge could decide as soon as February to yank abortion pill nationwide

-Access to the abortion pill nationwide is in the hands of a Texas judge.
+Access to the abortion pill nationwide is in the hands of judges.
 (Photo by Phil Walter/Getty Images)

 WASHINGTON — A Texas judge could decide as soon as next month whether to force the U.S. Food and Drug Administration to pull its two-decade-old approval of the abortion pill, which accounts for more than half of pregnancy terminations in the United States.